ringo/ringojs/README.md

 RingoJS is a JavaScript runtime written in Java based on Mozilla Rhino.

-It adds a number of features to Rhino that make it suitable for real world, large scale application development:
+It adds a number of features to Rhino that make it suitable for real-world, large-scale application development:

   * A fast, auto-reloading, and CommonJS-compliant module loader.
   * A rich set of modules covering I/O, logging, persistence, development tools and much more.
-  * Scalable HTTP client and server based on the Jetty project.
+  * Scalable HTTP server and client based on the Jetty project.
   * Support for CommonJS packages to install or write additional software components.